How to Become a Cosmetology Sales Representative

 Find out how to become a cosmetology sales representative.
 Research the education and training requirements, and learn about the experience you need to advance your career in cosmetology sales.

-Although it is not always a necessary job requirement, prospective cosmetology sales representatives commonly complete a postsecondary cosmetology program to expand their knowledge in the field.
+Although it is not always a necessary job requirement, prospective cosmetology sales representatives commonly complete a postsecondary cosmetology program or associate's degree to expand their knowledge in the field.
 Certificates or degrees in sales or marketing might also be helpful to sales representatives.
 After gaining experience in both retail sales and the beauty industry, individuals may then be hired as cosmetology sales representatives for beauty supply distributors or private brands.

 The following table contains the main requirements that employers listed in Monster.com and CareerBuilder.com job postings for cosmetology sales representatives in December 2012: